yet-another-static-site-generator/yass/docs/user/pages.md

 * author: The name of the author of the page.
 Will be used to set meta link **author**.
 If not set, then setting `Author` from the project configuration file will be used.
+* description: The description of the page, visible in search results in search engines.
+Will be used to set meta link **description**.
+If not set, then setting `Description` from the project configuration file will be used.

 <a href="#top">^ Top</a>